USDA awards over $4.7M to support 'climate-smart' food production

 Earlier this year, the USDA opened applications for projects to support America's climate-smart farmers, ranchers and forest landowners.
 The University of Arizona was one of the lead partners on this USDA initiative, said Gloria Montaño Greene, deputy undersecretary for farm production and conservation at the USDA, during a Tuesday UArizona news conference announcing the new partnership.

-"(The University of Arizona is) joining a network that will be serving over 60,000 farms – 25 million acres – to be able to work on climate-smart production practices," the UArizona alumna said.
+"(The University of Arizona is) joining a network that will be serving over 60,000 farms – 25 million acres – to be able to work on climate-smart production practices," said Montaño Greene, who is a UArizona alumna.
 "We are going to be reducing more than 60 million metric tons of carbon dioxide over the lives of these projects … which is like removing 12 million gas-powered vehicles from the road in one year.
 We know that agriculture is part of the solution."

 Creative solutions for a resilient future